-1.2 Our Contributions
+B. Contributions

-Our first contribution is that we study the best possible performance of multiple-choice hashing schemes with d = 2.
-While it has been shown that there is multiple-choice hashing scheme (namely, cuckoo hashing) for which all elements could fit in the hash table with high probability up to a load n/m = 0.5 [15]-[18], we also analyze the best possible performance when the load gets beyond 0.5.
-To do so, we essentially transform the problem into the above-mentioned graph theory problem, then provide a theoretical analysis, and later evaluate the real-life behavior by using Internet backbone traces.
+Our first contribution is that we study the performance of cuckoo hashing with d=2 over all possible loads.
+Past papers have focused on lower loads, and shown that up to a load n/m=0.5, all elements could fit in the hash table with high probability [11], [13]-[15].
+On the contrary, we also analyze the behavior of cuckoo hashing as the load gets beyond 0.5.
+To do so, we essentially transform the problem into a problem in graph theory, then provide a theoretical analysis of its performance, and later evaluate its real-life behavior by using Internet backbone traces.